Château Lespault-Martillac Pessac-Léognan 2019

 Wine rated (2022 guide) 93/100

-Elegant, refined, and fresh, this wine readily reveals its palette of smoky flavors, coffee beans, flowers, and sweet cherries on the nose.
-On the palate, the wine is loaded with spices and sweet, juicy, ripe red berries.
-The refined finish with its creamy, supple tannins and freshness hits the mark.
-You can drink it as soon as it is released or let it age for a few years.
+Elegant, refined, and fresh, this wine readily reveals a bouquet of smoky notes, coffee beans, flowers, and sweet cherries.
+On the palate, it is rich with spices and sweet, juicy, ripe red berries.
+The refined finish, with its creamy, supple tannins and refreshing acidity, is a real winner.
+You can enjoy it now or let it age for a few years.
 Best enjoyed between 2024 and 2034.